TheSharpOwl/LearnOpenGL/README.md

 16. **offsetof(s,m)** : Preprocessor directive that takes as its first argument a struct and as its second argument a variable                              name of the struct.
 The macro returns the byte offset of that variable from the start of the struct.

+17. **Depth Testing**: When depth testing is enabled OpenGL tests the depth value of a fragment against the content of the depth buffer.
+OpenGL performs a depth test and if this test passes, the depth buffer is updated with the new depth value.
+If the depth test fails, the fragment is discarded.
+The screen space coordinates relate directly to the viewport defined by OpenGL's glViewport function and can be accessed via GLSL's built-in gl_FragCoord variable in the fragment shader.
+The x and y components of gl_FragCoord represent the fragment's screen-space coordinates (with (0,0) being the bottom-left corner).
+The gl_FragCoord also contains a z-component which contains the actual depth value of the fragment.
+This z value is the value that is compared to the depth buffer's content.

 ## Issues I had :

 1. Importing Assimp was not compiling at first then I got linking errors (At the end I got .dll not found then solved also)